Precious Time: information for residents

 - Wellaware is an online or telephone resource that holds information on local groups and activities in South Gloucestershire.
 Visit the Wellaware site, and enter your postcode to search for local groups or phone Wellaware for free on 0808 808 5252 for information on what is going on in your area.

-- To find out what is going on in your areas please go the One Big Database.
+- To find out what is going on in your areas please go the Find information for adults children and families.

 - Speak to a health worker if you feel very lonely – long term loneliness could contribute to later depression and other health problems.
 Your GP should be able to direct you to local services.